braingel/natHACKS-2024-Brain-Sentry/README.md

 - We used [_DementiaNet_](https://github.com/shreyasgite/dementianet), an open-source longitudinal dataset of audio recordings from famous actors with and without dementia.
 These recordings include speech patterns captured over time, allowing our machine-learning model to differentiate between healthy ageing and early cognitive decline.

 - Our  web application enables users to record 30-second to 1-minute audio clips for analysis, integrating into regular health routines.
 The model processes these recordings to identify dementia-related speech patterns for early detection.

+- Check out the MVP here [ Auralis ](https://auralis-static.onrender.com/)